dalvancarvalho/personal-website/README.md

 ### Icons

-All the icons displayed on the page are from [Font Awesome](https://fontawesome.com/).
+All the icons displayed in the page are from [Font Awesome](https://fontawesome.com/).

 ## License